Thelma Assis: Personal life

-Carrer
+Career

 2011-2019: Before Big Brother Brazil 20

 Thelminha graduated in Medicine in 2011 from the Pontifical Catholic University of São Paulo (PUC-SP) with a full scholarship from the University for All Program (PROUNI).
 In 2011, she worked for the Associação Saúde da Família as a general practitioner at the PSF and in 2012 as an on-duty physician at the Associação Paulista Para o Desenvolvimento da Medicina.
 She also worked at Hospital M'Boi Mirim, Hospital do Servidor Público Municipal de São Paulo and Hospital de Clínicas Municipal-São Bernardo.

 Even before Big Brother, her life experience, the ease of communicating and the possibility of inspiring others encouraged Thelma to create a YouTube channel.
 On her channel, Thelminha addresses various topics such as racism, routine videos, tips on hair transition, LGBTQIA + cause, etc. Currently, Thelma's channel has over 300 thousand subscribers, and over 7 million views in all, with her already having earned the YouTube Silver Button.